+The practice manager was the infection control lead.
 The provider had governance arrangements in place for the effective management of the service.
 This included having a range of policies and procedures in place including health and safety, complaints, employment policies and infection control.
 There was a clear management structure and staff leading on specific roles such as infection control and safeguarding.
 Staff told us they felt supported and were clear about their areas of responsibility.
 Risk assessments had been undertaken to cover various aspects of the service delivery.

 Staff told us practice meetings were held regularly to discuss issues in the practice and update on things affecting the practice.
 We saw that these meetings were used as an opportunity to let staff know about the ongoing business of the practice.
+For example a May 2016 meeting had discussed the approach to welcoming new patients.